Findomain/Findomain/docs/INSTALLATION.md

 # Configuring the Virustotal API to use with token

 1. Open https://www.virustotal.com/gui/join-us and make the registration process (include email verification).
-2. Log in into your spyse account and go to https://www.virustotal.com/gui/user/YourUsername/apikey
+2. Log in into your Virustotal account and go to https://www.virustotal.com/gui/user/YourUsername/apikey
 3. Search for the "API key" section.
 4. Save that API key.